 - Ally automatically converts documents into other formats so that students can choose the one that meets their needs.
 For example if you upload a Word document, it is now also available as PDF, HTML, ePub, electronic braille and audio MP3.
 Note that this is useful for all students, such as those studying on mobile devices.

-- It checks documents as you upload them and flags any accessibility issues, such as images without alternative text.
+- It checks documents as you upload them, and content you write in the editor, flagging any accessibility issues such as images without alternative text.
 Ally will alert you to the problem and show you how it can be fixed, encouraging you to edit and re-upload the file.
 In this way, Ally aims to guide you towards considering accessibility as a normal aspect of your work.

 The quickest way to get going with Ally.
 This guide covers an overview of all the tools and features.